Q. Are the interns paid? How much?

 Q. What are the dates of the program?

-A. We are anticipating that students will start working on June 4, 2018, and will continue for 10 weeks through August 10th, as mutually determined by the student and host.
+A. Students will start working on June 3, 2019, and will continue for 10 weeks through August 9th, subject to mutual agreement between the student and host.

 Q. Can interns work from home?